-Solo’s Schedule Optimizer is available in Seattle, Miami, Orlando, Tampa, Nashville and Atlanta but as Solo grows, this option will roll out to more cities.
+Solo’s Schedule Optimizer is available in Seattle, Miami, Orlando, Tampa, Tucson, Phoenix, Las Vegas, Denver, Portland, Salt Lake City, Nashville, and Atlanta but as Solo grows, this option will roll out to more cities.

 This is ideal since most drivers are signed up with more than one app.
 Solo aggregates all your activity data to predict your best-earning times and days.

 If you earn less during the day, Solo will pay you the difference and you can cash out at the end of the week – that’s how confident they are in their algorithm!
-To day, Solo has guaranteed rideshare and gig app workers over $1 million.
+To date, Solo has guaranteed rideshare and gig app workers over $8 million.

 This community-based data informs Solo’s predictive algorithm, which then shows you your predicted earnings by job and hour.

-To get started with Solo, simply download the Solo app (available on the App Store and Google Play).
-From there, you can fill out a short form where you can add your city, apps you work for, mileage, and hours you work per week.
+From there, you can fill out a short form where you can add your city, the apps you work for, mileage, and hours you work per week.

 Then, Solo will give you an estimate of how much more you can earn.

 You can actually get a heads up on how Solo can help before downloading the app, by going to their homepage and using their Projected Net Increase calculator, but in order to access the savings Solo identifies, you’ll need to download the app.

 Then verify your phone number and start connecting your accounts.